jzw2/rust-capr/docs/main.typ

 Unlike other approaches, the CAPR system allows a system closer to the traditional pen and paper process by developing a theory incrementally: initial hypothesis may be incorrect, but will be gradually refined.

 More concretely, the system is a web application where the linguist provides the set of data cognates.
 The linguist then provides the the sound laws by inputting a the sound laws in the form of transducers.
 The sound laws need to specify which languages the laws to apply to, since CAPR requires that there be at least two descendant languages when constructing proto forms.
-The sound laws get fed into a backend server that turns the HFST rules and turns them into transducers.
+The sound laws get fed into a backend server that takes the HFST rules and turns them into transducers.
 The backend then looks at each cognate set and performs the backward transduction according to the sound laws for the respective language.
-The backward transduction creates potentially multiple protowords.
+As mentioned ins @fst-section, the backward transduction creates potentially multiple protowords.
 If the protowrod appears in multiple reverse transductions for different descendant languages, then this shows that the sound laws are valid for word, and the words is displayed to the linguist.

-There are some areas which in which the original CAPR seemed to be lacking.

-The first is simply installation.
-The original repository had a docker container.
-This did simplify installation somewhat, but the either the code was buggy, or I installed something wrong, or I didn't do some configuration or whatever.
-I don't really know something someting it like kind of just didn't work.
-The averae linguist is potentially not that technlogoically literate and also doesn't reall yhave that mu.
-Compare to like other transducers that I have to cite.

-Another potential inconvenience is the the dependence on HFST.
-Though it is not necessarily bad, I think there some things that could be done better.
-For instance it forces a server client architctue, meaning the linguist is forced to install something, or the have to rent out a server that transduces the thing for everyone or they have to like the things blah blah you know you just want liek a simple web page that does everytig locally.
-You got a no click install just go to a webpage and bam you are there.

-You also have to learn HFST, which I guess its not bad, but i does require some getting used to.
-The concatenation must still be done manually and the it's also just like you hvae to type in code and whatever.
-It would be nicer if there was somehting more visual and like you doesn't work as bad.
-And it's also slightly annnoying you have to click transduce and it like take a second to switch everyihtng.
-And yeah
+The core idea of CAPR is very promising, however there were some limitations that motivated this project.

+First was the difficulty in the installation.
+Although there was a docker container available, it was nevertheless difficult to get running.
+This could have come from a variety of sources: potentially, a bug on the developer end, or an error in the user configuration.
+This will likely be a barrier for linguists who may not be as technologically inclined or willing to invest time on setup.

+Second, the dependence on HFST potentially introduces inconviences.
+Since rule compilation is handled server-side, the linguist must show competence by downloading the full project locally and building, or there has to be a server running somewhere to handle all the requests.
+This comes with additionaly infastructure and maintenance costs.
+A simpler, self-contained web app that runs in the browser would be a lot more convenient for linguists.

+Additionally, the user interface requires the linguist to learn HFST.
+Although not particularly difficult, the syntax is somewhat different from the typical hand written form.
+Also, the linguist works mostly in typing in the edit box, which, although functional, is not as interactive as other interfaces.

+Additionally, it requires a strict adherance to the Neogrammarian Hypthesis.
+A potentially better system can be imagined that would be more accomodating to failures of the Neogrammarian hypthesis.
+In this sense, a system that allows the strictness for the Neogrammarian Hypothesis to be strict when necessary, but also to relax the hypothesis when necessary.

+Despite these drawbacks, the CAPR project makes a lot of headway by opening a new direction in the field of computational historical linguistics that seems quite understudied.
+The decision to put the emphasis on sound laws, indeed is still a great in comparison to the previous approaches in which older studies were lacking.

 == Project Desciption

-The project can be thought of as a miniature version of Capr.

-Basically my version of a webapp that is slightly buggy and kind of doesn't really work.

-However it does work for very simple stuff and has a somewhat more visual user interface.

-The backend is written in rust for the memes and becuase rust is fast and stuff and I don't lke c++.
-The project is made using rustfst @rustfst, which is a rust language port of the C++ library OpenFst.  @openfst The core functionality has been implemented in rustfst, but certain features had to be implemented that were already implemented in openfst.

-Additoinally Rustfst is a rather low level library.
-In comparison to Capr, which depended on Hfst, some impelmentation details had to be reimplemented in the Rust library that had already came for free with Hfst.

-The most important of this is the replace operator.
-The replace operator is surprisingly non trivial.  @karttunen1997replace

-The code for the replace is essentially translated from Hfst's open source code.
-The rust implementation only implements a subset of Hfst's replace operator.
-It lacks the parallel replacement operator and also the various down up thing whatever and only the does the up replacement.

-The project tries to provide a similar function to hfst @hfst.

-The original project was to provide a similar function to the one given in capr @capr
+This project can be viewed as an exploration of lightweight transduction in the spirit of CAPR.
+It's primary goal was to explore more user friendly approaches for sound law transduction using finite state transducers.
+The end result is unfortunately in a more prototype state than the original CAPR, some expreience was gained in the direction of sound law transduction, and could potentially be a starting block for other approaches in sound law transduction.

+Like the CAPR predecessor, the aim of this project was not create a system automatically contruct or predict word forms.
+Instead, focus lies in being a tool to the linguist, while not infringing on the "job" of the linguist.
+The linguist does what they always do, but with assistance from the computer in doing the boring, mundane parts.
+This means the linguist still comes up theory of the proto language and how it changes.

+Instead the tool has two important roles ti plays.
+In addition to doing fulfilling the idea of making the linguist's life easier  of transducing sound laws, the idea behind it is potentially more general: which is verification of ideas.
+Frequently, words will have etymology entries in dictionary's, but rarely is there any explicite verfication on this.
+In some cases such as for the dictionaries of proto languages, a list of sound changes may be supplied to discuss general the history of the language and potentially the sound changes that occurred for various daughter languages.
+This is relatively rare when discussing every day dictionaries, and the user is often assumed to just believe the entry.
+Rarer still is for the user to be able to see some intermediate sound changes, which is occasionally seen in some Wiktionary entries.
+By making the tool explicitely see sound changes, it forces the process to be transparent to the reader along with teh author.
+This can be seen as also proof reading the author.
+The author makes claims, but the tool produces the evidence.

+Following these ideas, the first main goal was to create a minimum working version of a transduction system to be used for historical linguisti construction.
+Tghis should improve upon the CAPR predecessor by reducing barriers for those without technical background.
+It also should try to create a simpler to user UI and provide a simpler syntax that is more familiar than teh HFST rule syntax.
+To accomplish this, it was orginally envisioned to be a standalone, browser based applicatin requiring minimal setup.
+Whiel the technical goals were only partially achieved, the effort has left some expierence t o reflect on.

+The core functionality is opened in Rust.
+Rust is a relatively new programming language that aims to be as fast as C or C++.
+The language does not have to deal with the 40 years of languages features that C and C++ have to suupport in order to be backwards compatible, and as a result, has a very modern exprerience when programming in it, while also not sacrificing in performance.
+It achieves this high performance by using a unique memory management system that does not require a garbage collector, but uses compile time checks to prevent memory errors.

+The library was built using rustfst @rustfst, a rust port of the OpenFst @openfst that is a C++ transduccer library.
+While rustfst provides many low level FST operations, it lacks some higher level operations that are included in HFST.

+As a result, a considerable amount of development was devoted to reimplementing HFST functionality.
+The most important is the _replace operator_ as discussed in @replace-operator-section, which is required in expressing context sensitive rewrite rules.
+As discussed in @karttunen1997replace, the replace operator is decnetly complex.
+The currently implementation is based off the HFST source code, but Most importantly, the _complement_ operator is a crucial operator that is missing in rustfst.
+Of the four types mentioned in @four-orient, the project only implements the upper oriented replace operator.